Genre focus area: recount writing and character descriptions

 - Punctuating sentences accurately using fullstops.
 This then moves onto using commas, speech marks, exclamation marks, and question marks.

-This term children are given the opportunity to share news in a small group and class situation.
+This term children are given the opportunity to share news in a small group and in a class situation.
 They are asked to share personal, national or international news.

-Children will also present their findings on a particular topic that they will have been researching during library time.
+Children will also present their findings on a subject they have 'wondered' about.
+To complete this task they will use library time to research to answer questions they have formed.
+They will also use different thinking tools to help them analyse information find out.
 This will be done in class time near the end of the term.

 Key skills being developed: